 Top of the list of advice for staying safe and protecting your eyes on bonfire night is attending an organised display.
 Going to an event that’s organised by the local council or run by experts is not only a great way to ensure you can still see the next day, but that you get to see the most spectacular demonstrations.
-There’s also often food trucks (important) and stewards to help out and provide information about, say, the right way to use sparklers.
+Food trucks and stewards also often help out and provide information about, say, the right way to use sparklers.

 And that brings us to our second point.
 Sparklers are essentially burning rods of metal that happen to look pretty.
 Once they’re lit, this means they won’t hesitate in giving off sparks that fly into your face and burn your eyes.

-The guidance on using sparklers then is pretty clear: don’t give them to children under five, keep them at arm’s length and never bring them close to your face, and always use them in a safe, hazard-free environment where there’s plenty of space and a bucket of water close by.
+The guidance on using sparklers then is pretty straightforward: don’t give them to children under five, keep them at arm’s length and never bring them close to your face, and always use them in a safe, hazard-free environment where there’s plenty of space and a bucket of water close to hand.